vieko/create-sessions-dir/templates/sessions/README.md

 ## Tips

+1. **End sessions frequently** - Sessions can be 20-30 minutes.
+Think of `/end-session` like saving your game - save often.
+It's better to end and start fresh than to keep a session open all day.

-1. **Update frequently** - Don't wait until the end.
+2. **Update as you go** - Don't wait until the end.
 Document decisions as you make them.

-2. **Be specific** - "Fixed auth bug" is less useful than "Fixed token refresh race condition in AuthProvider"
+3. **Be specific** - "Fixed auth bug" is less useful than "Fixed token refresh race condition in AuthProvider"

-3. **Track blockers** - Note what's blocking progress so the next session can pick up smoothly
+4. **Track blockers** - Note what's blocking progress so the next session can pick up smoothly

-4. **Commit often** - Each session should have at least one commit updating `.sessions/index.md`
+5. **Commit often** - Each session should have at least one commit updating `.sessions/index.md`

-5. **Archive completed work** - Once a feature is done, move detailed notes to `.sessions/archive/` to keep your index file scannable
+6. **Archive completed work** - Once a feature is done, move detailed notes to `.sessions/archive/` to keep your index file scannable

 ---